 Open the split ring and insert it into one half of the clasp.
 Repeat on the other end of the necklace.

 Your resin necklace is now complete!
-By using the different parts of the butterfly wing mold, you can create charms that are complementary but do not exactly match.
+Using the different parts of the butterfly wing mold, you can create complementary charms that do not precisely match.